Blitta Solar Power Station: Expansion

+In March 2023, the work on the third phase of expansion from 50 MW to 70 MW officially began, when it was flagged off by the president of Togo, Faure Essozimna Gnassingbé.
+The expansion to 70 megawatts and the addition of 4 MWh storage capacity is expected to conclude no later than December 2023.

 Other considerations

-When fully developed, the 70 MW power station with the energy storage attachment, will become the largest solar power plant in West Africa.
-At that time it is calculated that the solar farm will meet the electricity needs of "at east 222,000 Togolese households".
+When fully developed, the 70 MW power station with the energy storage attachment will become the largest solar power plant in West Africa.
+At that time it is calculated that the solar farm will meet the electricity needs of at least 222,000 Togolese households.